nialov/geotransform/README.md

 sophisticated command-line tool for converting between spatial file formats.

 Geopandas by itself supports many more spatial file formats.
-For more advanced use cases in python I recommend just using geopandas.
+For more advanced use cases in Python I recommend just using geopandas.

 ## License

-* This project is licensed under the terms of the MIT license.
+* This project is licensed under the terms of the [MIT license.](LICENSE.md)